piratfm/eti-tools/README.md

 **edi2eti** is an EDI-AF or EDI-PF to ETI-NI converter.
 This tool automatically detects the AF/PF packet type.
 Maximal deinterleaving depth is set to 192ms in order to prevent high memory usage.
 It also extracts an ETI-LI content of the stream and encapsulate it into ETI-NI frames.

 The tool is able to receive multicast data and save the converted stream into an ETI-file or publish it by ZeroMQ protcol.
-It is written to convert microwave links (WiFi or raw packet stream) to tcp-zeromq stream useable by [EasyDABv2 module](http://tipok.org.ua/node/46).
+It is written to convert microwave links (WiFi or raw packet stream) to tcp-ZeroMQ stream useable by [EasyDABv2 module](http://tipok.org.ua/node/46).
 It can also be used for satellite feeds on Eutelsat 7° East.

     usage: ./edi2eti [-o <outputfile|zeromq-uri>] [ip:port]